bethropolis/suplike-social-website/README.md

 # inspiration

-my biggest inspiration to make this website was was the [KLIK social website](https://) on github whom I also made > 50% of the Readme from and also top social websites like [facebook](https://facebook.com) gave me some tips.
+my biggest inspiration to make this website was was the [KLIK social website](https://github.com/msaad1999/KLiK-SocialMediaWebsite) on github whom I also made > 50% of the Readme from, thank you [msaad1999](https://github.com/msaad1999) for making an amazing project.

 # behind it all

-Hi I am bethuel(bethropolis) and happy to say I survived the bugs.<br>
+Hi I am bethuel(bethropolis).<br>
-I love programming and especially working with API's which you will see most in this project and my spirit animal is the 🐺.
+I love programming, ☕ and especially working with API's which you will see most in this project.
 <br/>

 <h5>ok, about this project.</h5>